osbuild/osbuild-composer/docs/news/unreleased/rhel84-differences-fixed.md

 been made:

-The following packages have been added to our qcow2 image: oddjob, oddjob-mkhomedir, psmisc, authselect-compat, rng-tools, dbxtool.
+The following packages have been added to our qcow2 image: oddjob, oddjob-mkhomedir, psmisc, authselect-compat, dbxtool.

 The following packages have been removed from our qcow2 image: dnf-plugin-spacewalk, fwupd, nss, and udisks2.

-The following services have been enabled: rngd.service, nfs-convert.service.
+The following services have been enabled: nfs-convert.service.

 The following services have been removed/disabled: mdmonitor.service, udisks2.service, fwupd-refresh.timer, mdcheck_continue.timer,